8 Mistakes to avoid while purchasing a term insurance policy

 In this article, let’s quickly go through the most common mistakes people make while buying term insurance - and help you avoid them.

-1️⃣ Buying a policy when you got no dependents
+1️⃣ Buying a policy when you have no dependents

 2️⃣ Not stopping the cover after you become financially free